 - The first stage, i.e. awareness, is all about attracting customers to your site.
 This is where people are introduced to your brand.
-This is the stage when people learn about your offerings, products, and servicers.
+This is the stage when people learn about your offerings, products, and services.
 Knowing your target audience is important while building the color palette of your site in a way that attracts the audience and evokes the right emotions.

-- In order to evoke the users’ desire to take a certain action, all images, videos, product details, and customer testimonials need to be presented in a way that won’t leave anyone indifferent.
-While thinking about the future design of your site, come up with the three basic colors for its color scheme.
+- To evoke the users’ desire to take a certain action, all images, videos, product details, and customer testimonials need to be presented in a way that won’t leave anyone indifferent.
+While thinking about the future design of your site, come up with three basic colors for its color scheme.
 Later on, these colors will be associated with your brand, so think twice before you make the final decision.
 The trick that always works is picking 2 neutral colors for the background and 1 more vibrant one.
 The latter will draw the users’ associations with your brand.

-- And the last stage of the conversion funnel is the moment when a user takes the desired action, converts.
+- And the last stage of the conversion funnel is the moment when a user takes the desired action, and converts.
 How to help people achieve this action?
 That’s when colors will also help.
-Use the most vibrant colors from your site’s color scheme in order to draw the users’ attention to that one single action.
+Use the most vibrant colors from your site’s color scheme to draw the users’ attention to that one single action.
 Make it stand out from the rest of the content.
 Whitespace will help you draw extra emphasis to the call-to-action.

 Simply put, add contrasting colors to the areas that you want to convert.
 If your site is built in blue hues, add a darker shade to the main CTA button.
 Make it avid even for the first-time visitor to realize where he/she needs to move further.